 If you’re still uncomfortable after a week or more, consult your dentist.
-In addition, if you’re experiencing any pain, contact our office and schedule a dental appointment .
+In addition, if you’re experiencing pain, contact Encore Dental clinic to schedule a dental appointment.

 Crafting a beautiful and healthy smile involves many factors, from gum health to bone density.
 If you’re experiencing tooth sensitivity, you may have:

-- It’s common for the filled tooth to be sensitive to hot and cold foods, air temperature and the pressure of biting.
+- It’s common for the filled tooth to be sensitive to hot and cold foods, air temperature and biting pressure.

 - An allergic reaction to the filling material.
 Remember to let the dentist know of any allergies you may have.

 If you’re experiencing discomfort and are looking to treat the symptoms, consider the following pain relievers:

 First, you may want to try pain relievers like ibuprofen or naproxen, which reduce inflammation.